ashvardanian/ashvardanian/README.md

 # Hey, I'm Ash!

-I am best known for designing search technologies deployed on hundreds of millions of devices, which power some of the largest tech companies, unicorns and decacorns, AI research labs, and defense and intelligence organizations worldwide.
+I've designed Search & AI infra software deployed on hundreds of millions of devices, which power some of the largest tech companies, unicorns and decacorns, AI research labs, and defense and intelligence organizations worldwide.
 In short:

 - CS/AI researcher.